01org/nlpljs/README.md

     });

-`test/functional/simple.html` gives an example of how to use libnlp in this way.
+`test/functional/simple.html` gives an example of how to use NLPL for JavaScript in this way.

-It would be possible to use libnlp without requirejs, though this would require that the language model file be loaded by an alternative mechanism (currently, we use the
+It would be possible to use NLPL for JavaScript without requirejs, though this would require that the language model file be loaded by an alternative mechanism (currently, we use the
 [requirejs text plugin](http://requirejs.org/docs/api.html#text) to do